Mergers, Acquisitions, and the Rising Role of Sustainability

 M&A traditionally evokes thoughts of financial statements, asset valuations, and strategic synergies.

-However, a new factor is steadily gaining prominence in this arena: sustainability, specifically the Environmental, Social, and Governance (ESG) sustainability scores of companies.
+However, a new factor is steadily gaining prominence in this arena: sustainability, specifically companies' Environmental, Social, and Governance (ESG) sustainability scores.

 How is ESG impacting the M&A process?